DOOryUniverse/UBION-Big-data-analyst-study/README.md

-# web-page
+# This is for UBION-BIg-data-analyst-study
-# this is for review making a web page
+# for practice python, web, sql